-Coyote sighting prompts Marshall Police to explain what to do if you see one
+Coyote sighting prompts Marshall police to explain what to do if you see one

-MARSHALL, Tx.
-(KTAL/KMSS) – The Marshall Police Department is letting the public know what to do in case they see a coyote in their neighborhood.
+MARSHALL, Texas (KTAL/KMSS)– Marshall police are letting the public know what to do in case they see a coyote in their neighborhood.

 This comes after police got calls about a coyote sighting over the weekend during the daytime in the Southern Manor neighborhood off Highway 80 where where people do not often see coyotes.